 Here’s what they told us about their resourcing challenges, and how they plan to solve them.

-Hiring managers must be prepared to accept WIP candidates and to move more quickly
+Hiring managers must be prepared to accept work-in-progress candidates and to move more quickly

 Multiple panel members told us it’s unrealistic to expect to have three or four gold-standard candidates per vacancy to choose from in the current climate.
 Many TA leaders said it’s more common to need to jump in and make an offer once you’ve one found just one fully-qualified candidate who meets most of the requirements of the job description - and that’s in a range of sectors, from pharma and healthcare to retail and travel.